Jump to the content

 Postdocs

 Benefit from research sponsorship in Germany at the beginning of your academic career.
-The Humboldt Research Fellowship for postdoctoral researchers enables you to conduct research in Germany.
-The monthly fellowship amount is €2,670.
-Fellowships may last from 6 to 24 months.
+The Humboldt Research Fellowship for postdocs enables you to conduct research in Germany.
+The monthly fellowship amount is €2,700 plus addtional benefits.
+Fellowships may last from 6 to 24 months and can be divided into up to three stays within three years.

 Experienced researchers

 You can still apply for research sponsorship in Germany even if you are already well advanced in your academic career.
 The Humboldt Research Fellowship for experienced researchers enables you to conduct research in Germany.
-The fellowship amount is €3,170.
+The fellowship amount is €3,200 plus additional benefits.
 Fellowships may last from 6 to 18 months and can be divided into up to three stays within three years.

 General conditions

-Further financial support, including family benefits for children and marital partners, subsidies for private full health insurance and allowances for travel expenses, is also available.
+Further financial support, including family benefits for children and partners, subsidies for private full health insurance and allowances for travel expenses, is also available.

 Alumni programmes